aalbayda/visualize-structures/README.md

 # Stacks and Queues
-Website I made back when we were studying for our first lesson in Data Structures.
+Website I made back during the first week of Data Structures class.